numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 4. Running the training
 5. Downloading the results
 6. Cleaning up resources after use

-Now you have got started training a simple ML model, the next step is to use distributed training with multiple GPUs and multiple VMs to train large models.
-To learn how to do this on MS Azure, check out our second ML tutorial "[Distributed Mask R-CNN Training on MS Azure]"

-[Distributed Mask R-CNN Training on MS Azure]: https://github.com/numericalalgorithmsgroup/MaskR-CNN_Azure

 ## What Haven't We Told You (Yet)?